ibm-cloud-docs/assistant/getting-started.md

     ![Create new button on the Assistant tab](images/gs-ass-created-for-me.png)

 If available in your location, a tour begins that you can step through to learn about the product.
-Follow the tour; it overlaps with these tutorial steps, so you can pick up the steps in this tutorial where the tour ends.
+Follow the tour; it overlaps with these tutorial steps, so you can resume this tutorial after the tour ends.
 {: tip}

 An [*assistant*](/docs/services/assistant?topic=assistant-assistants) is a cognitive bot to which you add a skill that enables it to interact with your customers in useful ways.